 6.3.c –The organization should consider the availability of resources for planning any changes in QMS

-8.1.c –the organization should determine any resources needed to achieve conformity to product and service requirement.
+8.1.c –the organization should determine any resources needed to achieve conformity to product and service requirements.

-8.3.2.e – the organization should consider the internal and external resource needs for design and development of product and services.
+8.3.2.e – the organization should consider the internal and external resource needs for the design and development of products and services.

 8.5.1.b – the availability and use of suitable monitoring and measuring resources

 9.3.2.d – management review of the adequacy of resources

 9.3.3. – management review of resource needs

 The organization should determine and provide resources needed to establish, implement, maintain, and continually improve the QMS.
 And should consider the capabilities of, and constraints on, existing internal resources; and what needs to be obtained from external providers.

 This clause updates the ISO 9001:2008 clause 6.1 on Resources.
 It removes any mention of resources for customer satisfaction.
 Customer satisfaction is mentioned at multiple clauses, including 9.1.2.
 It adds consideration of internal resources and external providers.
 Additional resource considerations are the capabilities of, and constraint on existing internal resources and what needs to be obtained from external providers.